-Rule 3.1 Procedure Under Thethe Consultants' Competitive Negotiations Act.
+Rule 3.1 Procedure Under the Consultants' Competitive Negotiations Act.

 - (1) Scope.
 The following procedures are adopted for the selection of firms or individuals to provide Professional Services exceeding the thresholds herein described, for the negotiation of such contracts, and to provide for protest of actions of the Board under this Rule.
 As used in this Rule, "Project" means that fixed capital outlay study or planning activity when basic construction cost is estimated by the District to exceed the threshold amount provided in Section 287.017 of the Florida Statutes, for CATEGORY FIVE, or for a planning study activity when the fee for Professional Services is estimated by the District to exceed the threshold amount provided in Section 287.017 for CATEGORY TWO, as such categories may be amended or adjusted from time to time. - (2) Qualifying Procedures.
-In order to be eligible to provide Professional Services to the District, a consultant must, at the time of receipt of the firm's qualification submittal: - (a) Hold all required applicable federal licenses in good standing, if any; - (b) Hold all required applicable state professional licenses in good standing; - (b) Hold all required applicable federal licenses in good standing, if any: - (c) Hold a current and active Florida corporate charter or be authorized to do business in the State of Florida in accordance with Chapter 607 of the Florida Statutes, if the consultant is a corporation; and - (d) Meet any qualification requirements set forth in the District's Request for Qualifications.
+In order to be eligible to provide Professional Services to the District, a consultant must, at the time of receipt of the firm's qualification submittal: - (a) Hold all required applicable state professional licenses in good standing; - (b) Hold all required applicable federal licenses in good standing, if any; - (c) Hold a current and active Florida corporate charter or be authorized to do business in the State of Florida in accordance with Chapter 607 of the Florida Statutes, if the consultant is a corporation; and - (d) Meet any qualification requirements set forth in the District's Request for Qualifications.